-July 15, 2014
+July 8, 2015

-Mr. Chairman and members of the Subcommittee, thank you for the opportunity to testify on the Federal helium program and the Bureau of Land Management's (BLM) implementation of the Helium Stewardship Act of 2013 (HSA).
-The HSA established the dates and the method of sales and auctions of Federal helium from the Federal Helium Reserve to be delivered beginning October 1, 2014.
-The BLM intends to hold by August 1, 2014 the Act's required Fiscal Year (FY) 2015 sale and auction and FY 2016 one-time sale, for helium to be delivered in those fiscal years.
+Chairman Lamborn, Ranking Member Lowenthal, and members of the Subcommittee, thank you for the opportunity to testify on the Federal helium program and the Bureau of Land Management's (BLM) implementation of the Helium Stewardship Act of 2013 (HSA).
+The HSA established the timeframes and the methods of sales and auctions of Federal helium to be delivered from the Federal Helium Reserve beginning October 1, 2014.
+On July 30, 2014, the BLM held the HSA's required sale and auction for helium to be delivered in Fiscal Year (FY) 2015 and one-time sale for helium to be delivered in FY 2016.
+The BLM intends to hold a second sale and auction on August 19, 2015, for delivery in FY 2016.